jkim209/MiMultiCatGit/README.md

 ## References

-* Kim J, Jang H, Koh H. MiMultiCat: A unified cloud platform for the analysis of microbiome data with multi-categorical responses.
-(Under review)
+* Kim J, Jang H, Koh H. MiMultiCat: A Unified Cloud Platform for the Analysis of Microbiome Data with Multi-Categorical Responses.
+Bioengineering.
+2024, 11(1), 60.

 ## Prerequites